 "The vehicle, built with 70% of national pieces, and driven by Scouts Gabriel Paula Fonseca Jr., Everardo de Mello Nogueira and Paulo Pinheiro de Andrade, from the Scout Group of the Fluminense Football Club, traveled 35 countries and several Brazilian states.
 The young Scouts were enthusiastically received by their companions who, forming a procession, crossed the City Center in the direction of Palacio Guanabara, where they were received by the mayor's secretary."

-In 2018, Antônio Gabriel de Paula Fonseca published a Kindle e-book in English and Portuguese versions, called 1957: From Cape Town to the Nordkap on a Jeep: Three Brazilian youngsters set out to discover the world.
+Not surprisingly the trio had some hair-raising adventures during their year on the road, and they are well recounted in a Kindle e-book published in 2018 by Antônio Gabriel de Paula Fonseca.
+Available in English and Portuguese versions, the e-book is called 1957: From Cape Town to the Nordkap on a Jeep: Three Brazilian youngsters set out to discover the world.
 Loaded with photos of the trip, it's available at Amazon.com.